-The school will supply ingredients for the weekly cooking however parents/carers need to supply appropriate take home containers for the prepared recipes.
+The school will supply ingredients for the weekly cooking.
 Most food products will be taken home; however, some may be eaten at school.
 This is dependent on the nature of the task.
+Parents/Carers will need to supply some ingredients for their assessment task.